Improving the Quality of Health Care in the Public Sector

-- 270 persons (33.75%) felt that the doctors/ nurses treated others better than they felt treated.
+- 270 persons (33.75%) felt that the doctors and nurses treated others better than they felt treated.

 - When looking at the levels of satisfaction among those who expressed being treated wrongly by hospital staff, it was found that the satisfaction rate related to the nursing staff was only 55.1%, while it reached 69.39% with doctors and 59.18% with non-medical staff.

 - While studying the satisfaction of patients with different physical disabilities, it was found that satisfaction among those with motor disabilities was 69.57%, among those with hearing impairments was 62.5% and that all those nine with visual disabilities were satisfied with the level of services provided to them.
 It is noted that the general satisfaction rate of all respondents with disabilities reached 74.5%, which is less than the overall satisfaction rate of all respondents in the study (80.38%).

 - Implement an independent financial and administrative system.
 Further delegating authority to hospital directors to improve service provision, in addition to empowering managers through intensive training.

-- Introduce Accreditation learning into school and university curricula to create a generation acquainted with the Accreditation.
+- Introduce accreditation learning to school and university curricula to create a generation acquainted with the accreditation.

-- Motivate, either with material or moral incentives, those accredited institutions/hospitals that improved the quality of services provided to patients.
+- Motivate, either with material or moral incentives, those accredited hospitals to improve the quality of services provided to patients.

-- Link the Ministry of Health doctors’ incentive system to staff performance (in the form of additional points/merits according to the the nature of work).
+- Link the Ministry of Health doctors’ incentive system to staff performance (in the form of additional points based on merit according to the the nature of work).